Professional Services

 Memoir Compilation/Editing:

-Memoir writing utilizes the skills Ken has developed in his career: interviewing, writing, and editing.
-He has helped several retirees compile reflections of their lives.
-They include a soon-to-be-released memoir of a Vietnam War-era veteran and the memoir of a woman who fought a major battle with state agents who wanted to grab land for a recreational development.
-In recent years, Ken helped two retired businessmen with their memoirs.
-One involved a startling vision of heaven; the other included accounts of smuggling Bibles into Russia and China at the height of the Cold War.
-Ken hopes to help others preserve precious life memories before it is too late to pass on their legacy to future generations.
+Ken helped a number of retirees compile reflections of their lives, including the yet-to-be-published memoir of a woman who fought a major battle with state agents who wanted to grab her family’s land for a recreational development.
+Another forthcoming memoir reviews legal battles a nurse practitioner endured for prescribing early intervention treatments for COVID-19 patients.
+Ken has also helped retired businessmen and pastors with reflections on their careers.
+He hopes to help others preserve precious life memories before it is too late to pass on their legacy to future generations.

 Ghostwriting: